 My personal experience with mental illness and a lifetime of care ministry gives me a unique perspective.

 There are thirteen things that the mentally ill would communicate to those in the faith community who are willing to listen.

 Faith And Mental Illness: What The Mentally Ill Need To Say And What Faith Communities Desperately Need To Hear.

 If the mentally ill could speak to faith communities, what would they say?

 (I know that I cannot speak for everyone who has a mental illness.
-However, I believe the following statements are reflective of many who have a mental illness.)
+However, I believe the following statements reflect many who have a mental illness.)

 - I need to feel safe.
 I long to relax, experience warmth and acceptance without fear of additional injury.

 2. When possible, I need you to be physically present with me.
 Your physical presence communicates that what I am going through is significant and that they truly see me.

 3. I need you to listen and not try to fix me.
 I have health care professionals suggesting ways to address my issues.
 If I came to your faith community, I am looking for something they have not provided, not more of the same.

 4. Please do not diminish the significance of what I am going through.
 Suffering is not a competition.
 Someday, comparisons to what you or others have experienced may be helpful, but not right now.

 5. I am wounded and fear additional or double harm.
 I have shared my heart and had it broken.
 The second injury was often worse than the initial harm.
 It will take time to earn my trust.

 This is especially important to the faith community.
 When we fail to interact well with the mentally ill, we increase the impact of the original injury.
-It is of utmost importance that we handle the initial conversation well.
+Therefore, it is of utmost importance that we handle the initial conversation well.